wrekone/word_triplets/README.md

 Example:
 `python3 word_triplets.py moby_dick.txt`

-Will also accept streaming input.
+Program will also accept streaming input.

 Example 1:
 `echo "This is a test" | python3 word_triplets.py`